jruere/multiprocessing-logging/README.md

 `Logger` will handle tunneling the records to the main process so that they are handled correctly.

-It's currently tested in Linux and Python 2.7, 3.3+, pypy & pypy3.
+It's currently tested in Linux and Python 2.7, 3.3+ & pypy.
+Pypy3 hangs on the tests so I don't recommend using it.

 It does not work on Windows and I believe it could not work.